Growing solutions and resilience to climate change

 For America’s farmers, climate change is a daily reality.
 The climate crisis threatens farmers’ ability to nourish a growing human population while protecting our nation’s air, water, soil, and biodiversity.

-To keep planetary warming well below 2°C as outlined by the Intergovernmental Panel on Climate Change, and to meet the goals of the Paris Agreement, conserving farmland, increasing the amount of carbon sequestered, and reducing agricultural greenhouse gas, or GHG, emissions are essential to mitigate climate change and increase climate resiliency.
+To keep planetary warming well below 2°C as outlined by the Intergovernmental Panel on Climate Change (IPCC), and to meet the goals of the Paris Agreement, conserving farmland, increasing the amount of carbon sequestered, and reducing agricultural greenhouse gas (GHG), emissions are essential to mitigate climate change and increase climate resiliency.

-At AFT, we believe farmers and ranchers are a necessary part of the solution to the climate crisis.
+Bottom line?
+At AFT, we believe farmers and ranchers have been, and will continue to be, an essential part of the climate solution.

 AFT was awarded a $30 million USDA Partnership for Climate-Smart Commodities on transitioning to climate-neutral beef and is a partner on three more CSCPs.

 We are working to advance sustainable biochar production and use as a climate-smart tool in the soil health management systems toolbox.

 Our Conquering Cover Crop Challenges from Coast to Coast project is underway showcasing solutions to adoption barriers.